infoatgodreams/GoDreams-Repository/L&D/Web Clippings/The Minimum Viable Testing Process for Evaluating Startup Ideas.md

  I believe you can more efficiently run a number of MVTs, create a vision for a product that fits a market and _then_ go into a “build phase.”

-# **THE CASE AGAINST THE MINIMUM VIABLE PRODUCT:**
+## **The case against the Minimum Viable Product (MVP)**

 I’ve seen founders make dozens of mistakes during the pre-product/market fit phase.
 Here are a few examples:

-**First, their vision is bigger than their insight** You can’t have 20 insights and be successful — you must have just one.
+### **First, their vision is bigger than their insight**
+You can’t have 20 insights and be successful — you must have just one.

-**Second, founders over-focus on what the customer says**.
+### **Second, founders over-focus on what the customer says**.

-**Third, founders get caught up in company-building before nailing product/market fit**
+### **Third, founders get caught up in company-building before nailing product/market fit**

-**Fourth, the word “product” in MVP implies an experience that has a distinct form**.
+### **Fourth, the word “product” in MVP implies an experience that has a distinct form**.
 You’ve created the user journey you want your customer to go through, and you’ve narrowed that down to the smallest possible thing you can launch with.
 In many cases, this smallest possible thing isn’t small.
 It could entail a login system, a tech stack, a database and sometimes even an admin dashboard.
 For the user, it involves an onboarding flow and a “customer experience.”
 This leads to overbuilt MVPs and isn’t really where you should start.
 You only want to build the login systems and onboarding flows _after_ you’ve proven that you have something you can sell, aka after you have succeeded with a minimum viable test.

-**Finally, MVPs often make for horrible core products.** When you start building a product, you start from a blank command screen.
+### **Finally, MVPs often make for horrible core products.**
+When you start building a product, you start from a blank command screen.
 Once you start writing code, you start to add technical and product debt.
 So many startups I know end up spending half of their engineering cycles paying back this debt in years 2-4.
 Instead, I suggest you run MVTs and then _delete the code_ (better yet, don’t use code at all!)
 This allows you to start from a fresh slate when you are actually building the longer-term vision.

-# **ADD MINIMUM VIABLE TESTS TO THE PROCESS OF CREATING A STARTUP:**
+## **Add Minimum Viable Tests (MVT) to the process of creating a startup**

 - Immerse yourself in a new industry.